wp-plugins/scrapeazon/readme.txt

 3. The shortcode in a post

 == Changelog ==

+= 2.2.2 =
+* Added the sAZ shortcode button to the default WordPress text editor
+* Added ability to retrieve reviews by SKU numbers
+* Added ability to truncate reviews to a given number of characters globally or via shortcode
+* Added ability to disable the display of the reviews summary that by default appear at the top of the reviews
+* Updated readme
+* Updated POT file

 = 2.2.1 =
 * Fixed a WP_DEBUG notice that could be displayed on WordPress content types that are not pages or posts